RICHYDOS/todo-backend-api/README.md

      This is an extreme example...but you can see the first one provides so much more info on what works and what doesn't.
 Break down your tests as much as possible, it'll serve you better in the long run.

+   - Think (hard) about what your endpoint should achieve, and write appropriate tests before you even start implementing the handler.
+That way, you don't get boxed into testing just the cases you've accounted for after writing the function.

-   - Try, as much as *reasonably* possible, to make tests isolated from each other and idempotent (they should be able to run repeatedly without affecting the results of other tests).
+   - Try, as much as *reasonably* possible, to make tests isolated and idempotent (they should be able to run repeatedly without affecting the results of other tests).
 For a project like this, where a database is being modified, features like transactions (docs for [MySQL](https://dev.mysql.com/doc/refman/8.0/en/commit.html), [PostgresSQL](https://www.postgresql.org/docs/current/tutorial-transactions.html), [SQLite](https://www.sqlite.org/lang_transaction.html)) can allow you to make a change to the database, test a certain aspect, and then revert the change so that other tests aren't affected by lingering "effects" and can therefore be more accurate.

    You can also consider the use of a container using engines like [Docker](https://www.docker.com/products/docker-desktop/) or [Podman](https://podman-desktop.io/) to spin up for a test, put in any needed data, and then get disposed of afterwards.

 5. Couple the frontend application with your backend.